kwj2104/kwj2104.github.io/index.md

 ---

 <div class="lead pretty-links">
   Hi!
-I'm Kevin, and I'm interested in algorithms that teaching machines to emulate the creative and constructive capabilities of humans.
+Welcome to my blog.

-  This site is a collection of thoughts, ideas, and projects related to **machine learning, natural language processing, and deep generative models**.
+  This site is a collection of thoughts, ideas, and projects related to **natural language processing, generative models, and other creative applications of technology**.

 </div>